postrational/blog/source/_posts/2013-06-09-django-nginx-gunicorn-virtualenv-supervisor.markdown

     $ sudo apt-get install postgresql postgresql-contrib

-Create a database and user with privileges.
+Create a database user and a new database for the app.
+Grab a [perfect password from GRC][perfect_passwords].

     $ sudo su - postgres
-    postgres@django:~$ createdb hello
     postgres@django:~$ createuser -P
     Enter name of role to add: hello_django
     Enter password for new role: